 \subsection{3D mixed multiscale modelling of trabecular bone}

 This numerical example illustrates the efficacy of the proposed mixed multiscale framework in 3D simulations.
 We use a 3D bone sample with a trabecular microstructure which is transferred directly from a micro-CT medical image.
 The corresponding 3D reconstructed micro-CT image is presented in Figure \ref{BoneImage1}.
 We use the 3D reconstructed image to compute a surface mesh (STL mesh data) which will be converted into a level set function.
-For more information on the digital pipeline that we have used to convert STL mesh data into a level set function, see \cite{Claus20}.
-According to our proposed zooming technique, we select the zoom region and implement the mixing scheme to the bone as shown in Figure \ref{BoneZoom1} with red and black lines representing schematically the surfaces of zooming and upper/lower bounds of mixing regions, respectively.
+For more information on the digital pipeline that we have used to convert STL mesh data into a level set function, see \cite{Claus21b}.
+Using our proposed zooming technique, we select the zoom region and apply the mixing scheme to the bone as shown in Figure \ref{BoneZoom1}.
+The red and black lines represent the zoom surface and the upper/lower bounds of the mixing regions, respectively.
 The bone microstructure is defined by the zero level set function $\Gamma^h _1$ and the corresponding surface meshing and the CutFEM cell subtesselation are depicted in Figures \ref{BoneImage2} and \ref{BoneZoom2}, respectively.

-In this example, we employ the MMT homogenisation approach in order to compute the macro-scale effective material properties.
-The mixing approach is implemented using the level-set-based indicator function $\alpha$, presented for two smoothing lengths shown in Figure \ref{Eq:Weight}.
-For the homogenisation, we obtain the volume fractions of trabecular bone from \cite{perilli07.2}, where the bone volume fraction is reported as $B_v =0.192$.
-Assuming the micro-scale properties as $E_m =1$ and $\nu_{m}=0.3$, we derive the homogenised properties as following: $E_{\mathcal{M}}=0.15$ and $\nu_{\mathcal{M}}=0.3$.
+We employ the MMT homogenization approach to compute the macroscale effective material properties.
+The mixing approach uses the level-set-based indicator function $\alpha_h$, defined in Equation~\eqref{Eq:Weight}, as shown in Figure \ref{Eq:Weight}.
+For the homogenization, we obtain the volume fractions of trabecular bone from \cite{perilli07.2}, where the bone volume fraction is reported as $B_v =0.192$.
+Assuming the microscale properties as $E_m =1$ and $\nu_{m}=0.3$, we derive the homogenized properties as $E_{\mathcal{M}}=0.15$ and $\nu_{\mathcal{M}}=0.3$.